pb99u069/security_ex01/README.md

 experimental-features = nix-command flakes or pass the flag --experimental-features 'nix-command flakes' whenever you call the nix command.

+enter the environment with all necessary dependencies:
-call nix develop
+$ nix develop --experimental-features 'nix-command flakes'

+run the program:
-nix run
+$ nix run